Doug Feldmann

 Doug Feldmann (born 1970) is an American author of fifteen books, focusing mainly upon baseball history and the sport's sociological impact on urban and small-town America.
-His work has been recognized in multiple-time nominations for the Casey Award and the Seymour Medal from the Society for American Baseball Research.
+His work has been recognized in multiple nominations for the Casey Award and the Seymour Medal from the Society for American Baseball Research.
 He is a professor in the College of Education at Northern Kentucky University, an official scorer for Major League Baseball in Cincinnati, and a former scout for the Cincinnati Reds, Seattle Mariners, and San Diego Padres.
-He completed his Ph.D. in Curriculum Studies at Indiana University (1999), his master's degree in Secondary Education at Rockford University (1995), and his bachelor's degree in English and History at Northern Illinois University (1992), where he was an outfielder on the baseball team and a walk-on punter on the football team.
+He completed his Ph.D. in Curriculum Studies at Indiana University (1999), his master's degree in Secondary Education at Rockford University (1995), and his bachelor's degree in English and History at Northern Illinois University (1992) where he was an outfielder on the baseball team and a walk-on punter on the football team.